 X-Mid 2P Tent

 The X-MidTM 2P builds off the widely acclaimed X-Mid 1P design to achieve a spacious 2P tent that is exceptionally well rounded to handle any 3 season conditions.
-It is simple, spacious, highly functional and stormworthy for only 39 oz (1100 g).
+It is simple, spacious, highly functional and stormworthy for under 2.5 lbs (1100 g).

 The X-Mid 2P is developed and sold via a partnership with Drop.com.
-The first production run (1500 tents) arrived in March 2020 but sold out quickly in just two weeks due to unprecedented interest.
-Another small production run is arriving in August and on pre-sale now over at Drop.
-Join there to secure your spot, or sign up below to be notified of future runs.
+The first production run (1600 tents) arrived in March 2020 but sold out in just weeks due to unprecedented interest.
+Our next production run is arriving in August 2020 and on pre-sale now over at Drop.
+Join the pre-sale to secure your spot, or sign up below to be notified of future runs.

 The goal with the X-Mid was to start with a clean sheet of paper and reason from there to create the optimal trekking pole supported shelter – one that offers maximal functionality, space, storm resistance and simplicity at the lowest weight.